yaramalla-ajaykumar/yaramalla-ajaykumar/README.md

 - ⚡ Fun fact: ...
 -->
 # Yaramalla Ajay Kumar
-🎓 Recent Graduate | Software Engineer | Data Science Enthusiast 🖥️📊
+🎓 Recent Graduate | Aspiring Software Engineer | Data Science Enthusiast 🖥️📊

 ## Introduction
 Welcome to my GitHub profile!
 I'm Ajay Kumar, a recent graduate with a strong passion for software engineering and data science.
 I thrive on innovative problem-solving to tackle complex challenges and drive impactful results.
 My goal is to develop scalable applications and extract valuable insights from data-driven solutions.